rifatcanuzunok/VaR-Calculation-with-UPH-Fund/README.md

 ## Definition list
 ---
 #### Value at Risk
-> Value-at-risk is a statistic that quantifies the extent of possible financial losses within a firm, portfolio, or position over a specific time frame. [[1]]
+> VAR is a probability-based measure of loss potential.
+It is an estimate of the minimum loss that is expected to be exceeded in a specified time period with a given level of probability. [[1]]

 #### Diversified VaR
->  It takes into account the correlation between the assets, is the square root of the variance of the portfolio.
+>  It takes into account the correlation between the assets, is the square root of the variance of the portfolio. [[2]]

 #### Undiversified VaR
-> Undiversified VaR is the weighted average of the individual standard deviations.
+> Undiversified VaR is the weighted average of the individual standard deviations. [[3]]

 #### Marginal VaR
 > Marginal VaR measures how much risk a position adds to a portfolio.
 Specifically, marginal VaR measures how much portfolio VaR would change if the position were removed entirely